SachithRKA/MyBlog/README.md

-# Blog Post Website : YourPersonalBlog-Website
+# Blog Post Website : MyBlog

 ## Introduction
 This project is a blog post website that allows users to create, view, edit, and delete blog posts.
 The homepage displays multiple blog posts, and users can navigate to each post to view its content.